Sagoia/GLOVE/BUILD.md

 Open GLOVE.xcodeproj (\<GLOVE_root\>/build/GLOVE.xcodeproj) with Xcode and build the Project from the tool (Product | Build).

-## MoltenVK

-GLOVE has been tested in macOS, using [MoltenVK](https://github.com/KhronosGroup/MoltenVK) (Vulkan to Metal middleware), which creates the necessary Vulkan headers and Vulkan loader (libMoltenVK.dylib).
-Instructions on how to build MoltenVk can be found [here](https://github.com/KhronosGroup/MoltenVK#building).

 # Building GLOVE for Android

 The building process has been tested on Android 7 and 8.